-Scientists at the University of Sheffield in collaboration with energy technology company Power Roll have developed an innovative solar technology that could potentially drive down costs of solar cell manufacture.
+In collaboration with energy technology company Power Roll, scientists at the University of Sheffield have developed an innovative solar technology that could potentially drive down the costs of solar cell manufacture.
 In reality, scientists have demonstrated a unique architecture based on a surface embossed with micro-grooves could also make solar power more efficient.

-Covering opposing walls of micro-grooves with different electrical contacts and then filling them with a solution-processable semiconductor, scientists have shown that it is possible to create a new type of back contacted solar cell.
+By covering opposing walls of micro-grooves with different electrical contacts and then filling them with a solution-processable semiconductor, scientists have shown that it is possible to create a new type of back-contacted solar cell.

-What’s more, the solar modules produced using this design will weigh only a fraction of an equivalent-power conventional solar module.
-Another advantage of this design includes eviction of expensive transparent conductive oxides, the use of simple and cheap electrical interconnections and the ability to tune electrical output to match user requirements.
+Moreover, the solar modules produced using this design will weigh only a fraction of an equivalent-power conventional solar module.
+Another advantage of this design is the eviction of expensive transparent conductive oxides, simple and cheap electrical interconnections, and the ability to tune electrical output to match user requirements.

-Dr. Trevor McArdle, Senior Research Scientist at Power Roll said: “Over the last 40 years, the majority of solar cells have been based on a conventional flat structure, in which layers of different materials are deposited one upon another to create the solar cell.
-However, we have developed a radically different architecture to make solar cells using a surface patterned by micro-grooves that individually are a fraction of the width of a human hair.”
+Dr. Trevor McArdle, Senior Research Scientist at Power Roll, said: “Over the last 40 years, most solar cells have been based on a conventional flat structure, in which layers of different materials are deposited one upon another to create the solar cell.
+However, we have developed a radically different architecture to make solar cells using a surface patterned by micro-grooves that are a fraction of the width of a human hair.”

 The study is published in the journal Energy and Environmental Science.